lara-tais/ine/README.md

 SQLite for ease of use.
 In a real world application I would have used PostgreSQL

 ### Authentication:
-I used the built-in Token authentication with a post_save signal and a login endpoint to receive a Token.
+For ease of development, I used the built-in Token authentication with a post_save signal and a login endpoint for Token retrieval.
-I did this for ease of development, in a real world system I would have probably used OAuth 2.0
+In a real world system I would have probably used OAuth 2.0 and Token rotation, expiry and renewal capabilities.

 ### Adaptations:
 - Instead of representing the password as *** I made it write-only, so it’s not included in the retrieval serializers.